Over 1000 students walk out for divestment on the anniversary of Oct. 7

 On the afternoon of Oct.
 7, students, activists and academics walked out of classes and gathered outside the Henry F. Hall building, surrounded by an army of more than 80 SPVM officers, over a dozen Sûreté du Québec (SQ) officers and campus security.

-The student walkout’s organizers, the Concordia and McGill contingents of Solidarity for Palestinian Honour and Resistance (SPHR), called for Concordia and McGill to disclose and divest their investments in Israeli companies and end their university partnerships in genocide.
+The student walkout’s organizers, the Concordia and McGill University contingents of Solidarity for Palestinian Honour and Resistance (SPHR), called for Concordia and McGill to disclose and divest their investments in Israeli companies and end their university partnerships in genocide.

 The demonstration was organized in the wake of increasing Israeli terrorism, invasion and occupation of Palestine and Lebanon as Oct.
-7 marks another year of genocide and resistance against Israeli human rights abuses
+7 marks another year of genocide and resistance against Israeli human rights abuses.

 According to a Lancet study, the death toll could be nearly 200,000 in Gaza due to the fact that official tolls do not take into account the thousands buried under rubble and indirect deaths due to the loss of health facilities, food distribution systems, public infrastructure, starvation, malnourishment and disease.